ubiquity/permit2-rpc-manager/docs/additional/adaptive-pool-management.md

 7. Eliminated RPCs are retried after 1 hour
 8. If they recover, failure tracking is cleared and they rejoin the pool

+## Panic Mode and Emergency Pool Refresh

+When all RPCs in the pool are eliminated or marked unhealthy, the system triggers an **Emergency Pool Refresh**.
+If no healthy RPCs are found, the manager enters **panic mode**:
+- All requests are rejected with a clear error.
+- The system periodically re-tests all endpoints at a configurable interval (`panicModeRetryMs`).
+- Panic mode exits automatically when a healthy RPC is detected.

+### Configuring Panic Mode Timeout

+- The interval between panic mode re-tests is set via the `panicModeRetryMs` option.
+- Shorter intervals enable faster recovery but may increase load; longer intervals reduce resource usage but may delay recovery.

 ## Monitoring

 To monitor the adaptive pool management: